The Big Picture On How To Avoid A Fair Housing Lawsuit:

 3. Always Pull Credit Reports, Criminal Background Checks and Eviction Reports

-By pulling tenant credit reports, criminal background checks and eviction history reports, you have a paper trail showing that you did your due diligence.
+By pulling tenant credit reports, criminal background checks, and eviction history reports, you have a paper trail showing that you did your due diligence.

 Discrimination Against Criminals4.
 Can You Have a Policy Against Renting to Ex-Cons?

-Furthermore, in some states and localities Landlords can’t say or express that they will not rent to any applicant with a criminal record.
-For instance in 2021, New Jersey signed into law the FCHA (Fair Chance Housing Act) that will eliminate questions on rental applications regarding a background of crime.
+Furthermore, in some states and localities, landlords can’t say or express that they will not rent to any applicant with a criminal record.
+For instance, in 2021, New Jersey signed into law the FCHA (Fair Chance Housing Act), which will eliminate questions on rental applications regarding a criminal background.
 Florida is another state that has similar regulations in place.
-So, always check with your state and local laws and be informed!

 5. Never Offer Selective Discounts